-Question 8: Matt, if a man or woman is trying to stop looking at pornography, but cannot (many Christian men struggle here), are they ready to date, or not?
+Question #8: Matt, if a man or woman is trying to stop looking at pornography, but cannot (many Christian men struggle here), are they ready to date or not?
 If not, what is the line between ready and not ready to date for a Christian porn addict?

-The truth is all of us, every one of us are coming into our relationship with the opposite sex needing further sanctification, needing growth, needing to grow in our identity, needing our identity in Christ, needing to have parts of our flesh mortified.
+The truth is that all of us, every one of us, are coming into our relationship with the opposite sex needing further sanctification, needing growth, needing to grow in our identity, needing our identity in Christ, needing to have parts of our flesh mortified.
 And so this one is just going to affect the relationship in deeper ways.
-I have read almost everything I could on the horrific issues that porn addiction bring about in a guy’s or a girl’s ability to even be emotionally connected to people.
+I have read almost everything I could on the horrific issues that porn addiction brings about in a guy’s or a girl’s ability to even be emotionally connected to people.

-Question 9: Are there any other circumstances in which you, as a pastor, would tell someone that they are not ready to pursue a dating relationship?
+Question #9: Are there any other circumstances in which you, as a pastor, would tell someone that they are not ready to pursue a dating relationship?
 What are some indications that would signal to you a person is simply not ready to pursue dating right now?

-So when I am telling someone or leveraging my relationship with someone in regards to dating or not dating, I am always doing that within the covenant of me being their pastor and them being a covenant member of the church.
+So when I am telling someone or leveraging my relationship with someone in regard to dating or not dating, I am always doing that within the covenant of me being their pastor and them being a covenant member of the church.
 So our relationship from the beginning is one that is not just me having a cursory view of their life, but hopefully me knowing where they are.
-And so I have often times recommended someone hold off until dating until the season that they were in with the Lord has changed.
+And so I have often times recommended someone hold off on dating until the season that they were in with the Lord has changed.

-I told a man last year, a young man last year that where he was in his relationship with the Lord, I would hold off pursuing a girlfriend until he had given himself back over to growing in his relationship with the Lord.
-It wasn’t just that he was in the desert or just stagnant, but that he had really was walking in sin and hadn’t grown stagnant, but had stopped all together pursuing his relationship with the Lord.
-So wasn’t in the Word, wasn’t praying, had become hit or miss in the gathering, hit or miss in his home group.
+I told a man last year, a young man last year, that given where he was in his relationship with the Lord, I would hold off pursuing a girlfriend, until he had given himself back over to growing in his relationship with the Lord.
+It wasn’t just that he was in the desert or just stagnant, but that he was walking in sin, and hadn’t just grown stagnant, but had stopped altogether pursuing his relationship with the Lord.
+He wasn’t in the word, wasn’t praying, had become hit or miss in the gathering, hit or miss in his home group.
 He had guys pursuing him that he was avoiding.
 He had had relational conflict with some guys that he was refusing to kind of connect with them and reconcile.